The Best Wedding Venues in Brooklyn, NY in 2024

 Kari Bjorn Photography

 Hi there!
 I am Kari Bjorn and I am an Icelandic wedding and engagement photographer.
-I spent my first six years in the US in NYC and now I split my time between NY and NW Arkansas (I go back a lot for the pizza.
-Family and friends are cool too!)
+I spent my first six years in the US in NYC and now I am based in Connecticut and always available for weddings in New York City.
 I studied photography at Parsons School of Design and would say my style is rooted in candid photojournalistic photography with a splash of editorial portraiture.
 Since 2014, I’ve shot over 150 weddings and hundreds of parties, galas, and other happy gatherings!
 In addition, I have been lucky to have worked with brands such as Vanity Fair, InStyle, UN Women, and Plug and Play.

 What To Do Before Booking Your Venue